-During my studies, I always worked.
-Within project groups at the Universities or e.g. at T-Mobile I was part of international teams.
-Later I also led teams.
-Before this experience, I always thought I am a very tolerant person ;).
-Since then, it intrigues me deeply, to empirically research how to include cultural Diversity.
+I always worked during my studying time.
+Within project groups at the Universities or e.g. at T-Mobile I was part of international teams, which I later also led.
+Before this experience, I always thought I am a very tolerant person.
+Since then, it intrigues me deeply, to empirically research and practice the Inclusion of (cultural) Diversity.

 2000 – 2002: ITALY

-After five years in Austria, I moved to a completely different culture.
-I applied for a Erasmus-Free-Mover scholarship and went to Rome.
-A third time in a row, it was about stretching my cultural comfort zone.
-I needed to tune into the people of this culture, while studying, working and living.
+After five years in Austria, I applied for a Erasmus-Free-Mover scholarship and went to Rome.
+A third time in a row, I needed to stretch my cultural comfort zone and learn how to tune into people from another culture, while studying and working.

-My partner at this times was Roman, so I became part of an Italian family and experienced the building blocks of the Italian society on a daily basis :).
+My partner at this times was Roman, so I became part of an Italian family and experienced first hand and on a daily basis, the building blocks of the Italian society.
 I decided to prolong my stay in Italy and found a job in an international and mulitdiciplinary University project.

 2002: BACK IN GERMANY

 To finish my Psychology studies, I went back to Germany.
-Due to the many cultural-moves and my constant practice to deal with new cultures and people, the reverse-culture shock did not hit me very strong.
+Due to the many cultural-moves and my constant practice dealing with new cultures and people, the reverse-culture shock did not hit me very hard.

-I was very lucky to meet Prof. phil. habil.
+Luckily I met Prof. phil. habil.
 Hannes Stubbe.
-The Ethnopsychologist had spent many years working and living in different cultures himself.
+The Ethno- and Transcultural-Psychologist had spent many years working and living in different cultures himself.
 He encouraged me strongly to backup my practical, intercultural experiences with theoretical backbones, to have a solid foundation for my work.
 He mentored my Diploma-thesis and became my PhD father.

 2003: INTERCULTURAL PSYCHOLOGIST